Part III of the Series on Backsliding

 God knows us better than we know ourselves

-God absolutely loves us, and He knows each of us on an individual basis.
-He has the ability to assess our hearts and souls more thoroughly than any of us can imagine.
-He can assess us even when we are not aware that we are being assessed.
+God loves us, and He knows each of us on an individual basis.
+He can assess our hearts and souls more thoroughly than any of us can imagine.
+He can evaluate us even when we are not aware that we are being evaluated.
 And, the sad truth is, some who walk away from God simply do not make it back to Him.

 Five possible reasons why some backsliders have not been restored to a right relationship with God